Get Ready for a Fresh Coat: Preparing Your Business for a Painting Overhaul While Minimizing Disruption

 Ventilate the Space During and After Painting

-When the painting crews arrive, you’ll want to make sure your business is well-ventilated.
-Paint fumes can be unpleasant and even toxic, so take measures to keep the air clean for employees and customers.
+When the painting crew arrives, make sure your workplace is well-ventilated.
+Paint fumes can be unpleasant and even hazardous, so take steps to keep the air safe and comfortable for employees and customers.

 Open Windows and Use Fans

-If possible, open windows and use fans to pull fresh air in and push fumes out.
-Run exhaust fans, like in bathrooms, and consider bringing in box fans or floor fans to keep air circulating.
-The more you can ventilate the space, the faster the fumes will clear out.
+Open windows whenever possible and use fans to bring in fresh air and push fumes outside.
+Run exhaust fans in restrooms or kitchens, and consider adding box or floor fans to boost air circulation.
+The better the airflow, the faster the fumes will clear.

 Run an Air Purifier